paritytech/parity-bridge/README.md

 [coveralls-image]: https://coveralls.io/repos/github/paritytech/parity-bridge/badge.svg?branch=master
 [coveralls-url]: https://coveralls.io/github/paritytech/parity-bridge?branch=master

-bridge between two ethereum blockchains, `home` and `foreign`.
+the parity bridge connects two ethereum blockchains, `home` and `foreign`.

 ### current functionality

-the bridge allows users to deposit ether into a smart contract on `home` and get it on `foreign` in form of a token balance. it also allows users to withdraw their tokens on `foreign` and get the equivalent ether on `home`. on `foreign` users can freely transfer tokens between each other.
+the bridge allows users to deposit ether into a smart contract on `home` and get it on `foreign` in form of an ERC20 token. it also allows users to withdraw their tokens on `foreign` and get the equivalent ether on `home`. on `foreign` users can freely transfer tokens between each other.